 Note: Percentage values in parentheses indicate differences of alternatives compared to NAA.
-The analysis was based on historical salvage data during 2009–2019 which did not include any above normal water years, hence that row of the table is noted as ‘NA’.
+The analysis was based on historical salvage data during 2009–2019 which did not include any Above Normal Water Years, hence that row of the table is noted as ‘NA’.

 Flow-Related Effects

-Kimmerer et al. (2009) found statistically significant negative relationships between annual mean February–May X2 and indices of American shad juvenile abundance from fall midwater trawl and Bay midwater trawl sampling.
-Application of these relationships to Alternatives 1–3 and the NAA indicated minimal differences between the alternatives and NAA (Tables as_FMWT, as_BMWT; see methods description in Appendix 11Q).
-This reflects limited differences in mean X2 between Alternatives 1–3 and the NAA during this time period.
+Kimmerer et al. (2009) found statistically significant negative relationships between annual mean February–May X2 and indices of American shad juvenile abundance from fall midwater trawl and bay midwater trawl sampling.
+Application of these relationships to Alternatives 1, 2, and 3 and the NAA indicated minimal differences between Alternatives 1, 2, and 3 and the NAA (Tables 11-100, 11-101; see methods description in Appendix 11Q).
+This reflects limited differences in mean X2 between Alternatives 1, 2, and 3 and the NAA during this period.